chrisnajman/sortable-dictionary/README.md

 ## HTML

 - `template` used for dynamic (`table`) rows.

-The table container:

-- has a `max-height`.
-When this is reached, vertical scrollbars appear.
-- The results table container will start to scroll horizontally at around 540px width.
+- The table container will start to scroll horizontally at around 540px width.

-The 'results' table has a 'sticky' thead, so the table headers (`th`s) will always be on top when scrolling.

 ## Javascript

 - Accessible accordion
-- Sort functionality (lifted from [www.w3schools.com)](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_sort_table_desc) then modified)
+- Sort functionality (lifted from [www.w3schools.com)](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_sort_table_desc) then modified to only sort ascending (a-z))
 - ES6 (no transpilation to ES5)
 - Data is saved to local storage